Trave11er/ImuraModel/README.md

-# Scripts for spectra of topologicla slab, wire and particle
+# Scripts for spectra of topological slab, wire and particle
 Coarse-grained tight-binding model of Bi2Se3 topological insulator slab, wire and particle.

 The slab.m file can be used to see the Dirac cone on the surface of a planar slab.